THE BARD & THE TEENAGE BRAIN

 MORALITY & JUDGMENT

-Teenagers hate being told what to think, (especially by adults).
+Teenagers hate to be told what to think.
 They want to decide for themselves.